Story by Isabella Reilly

 When Lee decided she wanted to take her digital mental health activism a step further, she vowed to do just that—pay attention.
 She had co-written “60 Days,” but what else could she do to help?

-In 2021, she served as the director of well-being for the LOG OFF Movement, which according to the movement’s mission statement helps “kids, teens and young people build healthy relationships with social media and online platforms.”
+In 2021, she served as the director of well-being for the LOG OFF Movement, which helps “kids, teens and young people build healthy relationships with social media and online platforms.”

 In August 2023, Lee joined Mental Health America’s youth leadership board, a nonprofit “dedicated to the promotion of mental health, well-being and illness prevention,” according to the organization’s website.